Skip to content

 • When and where did we move?

-• Will the church contact information change?
+• Has the church contact information change?

-Our mailing address will change.
+Our mailing address has changed.
 The new mailing address is: Compton Heights Christian Church, 3232 Clifton Ave.
 Box #21817, St. Louis MO 63139-9998.
 Our phone number remains the same: 314-240-0995.

-• What else will change?
+• What else has changed?

 • What’s exciting about this move?